Windsor Castle Tickets

 4 stars: Based on 1 reviews via

-Windsor Castle is the oldest and largest occupied castle in the world, and Queen Elizabeth II loves to spend her weekends in this stunning fortress.
-Built in the 11th century by William the Conqueror, the castle is still a favorite residence of the royal family.
+Windsor Castle is the oldest and largest occupied castle in the world and Queen Elizabeth II loves to spend her weekends in this stunning fortress.
+Built in the 11th century by William the Conqueror, the castle has been home to English royals for more than 1,000 years.
+Book your day trip to Windsor Castle now!

 Our guide to Windsor Castle Tickets

-This sprawling grand home covers an impressive area of 13 acres and overlooks charming Windsor town – visit the castle and find out why the Royal family have lived here for centuries!
+This sprawling grand castle covers an impressive area of 13 acres and overlooks charming Windsor town – visit Windsor Castle and find out why the Royal family have lived here for centuries!

-Windsor Castle, the largest and oldest occupied castle in the world, is the home of Her Majesty Queen Elizabeth II.
+Windsor Castle, the largest and oldest occupied castle in the world and is the home of Her Majesty Queen Elizabeth II.
 The Castle's dramatic site encapsulates 900 years of British history and its magnificent State Rooms and works of art reflect the tastes of successive kings and queens.

 In 1992 a devastating fire destroyed or damaged more than 100 rooms at the Castle.
 The highly acclaimed restoration work, completed in 1997, is a testament to the skills of some of the finest craftsmen in Europe.